ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 ## Enabling Service Endpoints
 {: #-enabling-service-endpoints}

-If you want to use connections over the public internet, you do not have to enable Service Endpoints on your {{site.data.keyword.cloud_notm}} account.
-If you want to enable private networking on your deployments, you need to follow the instructions in the Service Endpoint documentation under [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).
+To use connections over the public internet, you do not have to enable Service Endpoints on your {{site.data.keyword.cloud_notm}} account.
+If you want to enable private networking on your deployments, follow the instructions in the Service Endpoint documentation under [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).

-Currently, enabling Service Endpoints on your account is a manual step that is handled by support ticket.
-After you complete the [request](/docs/account?topic=account-vrf-service-endpoint#service-endpoint), you can check on the status of the ticket by going to your [Support](https://cloud.ibm.com/unifiedsupport/cases/manage) page on {{site.data.keyword.cloud_notm}}
+Currently, enabling virtual routing and forwarding (VRF) on your account in classic is a manual step that is handled by support ticket.
+VRF is automatically enabled for VPC.
+After you complete the [request](/docs/account?topic=account-vrf-service-endpoint#service-endpoint), check on the status of the ticket by going to your [Support](https://cloud.ibm.com/unifiedsupport/cases/manage) page on {{site.data.keyword.cloud_notm}}.

 ## Provisioning with Service Endpoints
 {: #provisioning-service-endpoints}